US forces helping Philippines battle ISIS-linked fighters

 Dozens of Philippine troops and militants have been reported killed in fighting, including more than a dozen marines Friday.

-The US Embassy said it couldn't give specifics on the nature of the American support for "security reasons."
+Both the US Embassy and the Pentagon said they couldn't give specifics on the nature of the American support for "security reasons."

-US Special Operations Forces "have been providing support and assistance in response to Philippine government requests for many years," the embassy said.
+The Pentagon noted that US Special Operations Forces "have been providing support and assistance in the southern Philippines for many years, at the request of several different Filipino administrations."

+The number of troops there ranges between 50 to 100 at any given time, the Pentagon said.

 "As we have in the past, we routinely consult with our Filipino partners at senior levels to support the Duterte administration's counterterrorism efforts," the embassy said, referring to President Rodrigo Duterte.